- Search The Registry

 - My Account

 Owing to the presence of Turco-Egyptian troops within what he regarded as the Ethiopian frontier, the African hired Colonel Kirkham entrenched a force of Ethiopians at Ginda.
 Earlier, during the month of October, Colonel Arendup with an Egyptian force occupied Ginda without resistance, hoisting the Turkish flag.
 He then sent the Naib Muhammad of Arkiko to King John of Ethiopia with an ultimatum, the immediate delimitation of the frontier.
 King John locked up the messenger.
 In the meantime, reports reached the Ethiopians that the Egyptians had crossed the frontier into Ethiopian territory on the way to Gondar.
 This force under the command of Munzinger consisted of about 2,000 men.
-They were ambushed, and Ethiopian tribesmen killed Munzinger and nearly all his followers on November 7th.
+On November 7th, they were ambushed, and Ethiopian tribesmen killed Munzinger and nearly all his followers.

 On November 16th, Colonel Arendup’s force was attacked at Gundet.
 His column consisted of 2,500 infantry, armed with Remington rifles, and 12 mountain guns.
 There were a number of European and American officers under his command.
 Possibly, due to overconfidence at the victory at Ginda, without any resistance, Colonel Arendup was not ready for an attack, and the fact that the Ethiopians had rifles was a complete surprise.
 The Egyptian force was practically annihilated, despite the personal bravery of its commander.